etiennestuder/teamcity-build-scan-plugin/README.md

 The same auto-injection behavior is available for the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) and the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

 The higher in TeamCity's project hierarchy the configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
-Child projects can override the configuration parameters, though, and even disable the auto-injection by setting the appropriate configuration parameters to empty values.
+Child projects can override the configuration parameters and even disable the auto-injection by setting the appropriate configuration parameters to empty values.

 ### Creating a Gradle Enterprise Connection